itsvictoroyedeji/shopify-sections/README.md

 > Note: You MUST use these settings or your power-up will not look right.

-14. Congrats!
-You just added your first power-up!
-Simply repeat steps 2-13 above to add all of the other power-up you want.
-If you want to know all the power-up do, add all of them if you want.
+14. _Congrats!
+You just added your first power-up!_ Simply repeat steps 2-13 above to add all of the other power-ups you want.
+If you want to know what all of the power-ups do, add all of them.

+> Important note: For `video.liquid`, do not add that one.
+Simply [go to the file](../main/sections/video.liquid) and copy the code.
+Then in your Shopify code editor, under the `assets` folder, click on `video.liquid`.

+> Highlight the entire code and paste your code, overwriting what was there before.
+Then click `Save` to save your changes.

 ## Here's a quicker version to add all power-ups quickly...